 The closing date for applications is 30 September.
-(After this date applications will be considered on merit)
+(After this date applications will be considered on merit).
+The studies can be conducted fulltime or part time.

-- Admission to this programme/curriculum takes place after obtaining the master's degree in Social Work and with consideration of the student's previous academic performance; - Completion of an Academic Literacy test or equivalent assessment to demonstrate reading and writing ability, the final scores of which should be above 65%;

-- c) Each applicant will be subjected to a selection interview conducted by the post graduate panel of the subject group.
-For this purpose a structured interview schedule will be used and the average of panellist's ratings will serve as selection criterion. - Submission of an abbreviated research proposal will serve as final selection criterion
+- Admission to this programme/curriculum takes place after obtaining the master's degree in Social Work and with consideration of the student's previous academic performance; - Completion of an Academic Literacy test or equivalent assessment to demonstrate reading and writing ability, the final scores of which should be above 65%; - c) Each applicant will be subjected to a selection interview conducted by the post graduate panel of the subject group.
+For this purpose a structured interview schedule will be used and the average of panellist's ratings will serve as selection criterion.

-- Students registering for this programme/curriculum should supply proof of registration as a social worker according to the Act on Social Service Professions (Act 110 of 1978). - b) Prospective applicants have to complete and pass a short refresher course in research methods.
+- Submission of an abbreviated research proposal will serve as final selection criterion. - e) Students registering for this programme/curriculum should supply proof of registration as a social worker according to the Act on Social Service Professions (Act 110 of 1978). - f) Prospective applicants have to complete and pass a short refresher course in research methods.
 This course is presented by the post graduate manager of the subject group.

-G.1.18.14.3 Curriculum G921P: Social Work
+G.1.36.4.2 Curriculum G901P: Social Work